LODSContent/DP-060T00A-Migrating-your-Database-to-Cosmos-DB/Labs/Lab 2 - Migrate MongoDB Workloads to Cosmos DB.md

     exit;
     ```

-1. At the bash prompt, close the bash shell running as the **mongodb** user:

-    ```bash
-    exit
-    ```

 1. Run the following command restart the mongodb service.
-Verify that the service restarts without any error messages, and is listening on port 27017:
+Verify that the service restarts without any error messages:

     ```bash
-    sudo service mongod start
+    sudo service mongod restart
     ```

 1. Run the following command to verify that you can now log in to mongodb as the deviceadmin user: